ray-project/ray/doc/source/ray-job-submission/overview.rst

 Ray Job APIs
 ------------

 We provide three APIs for Job submission: SDK, CLI and HTTP.
-Both SDK and CLI uses the same HTTP endpoints under the hood, where SDK provides programmatic submission and CLI facilitates command line development.
+Both the SDK and CLI use the same HTTP endpoints under the hood.
+The CLI is easy to use manually on the command line, and the SDK allows you to programmatically interact with jobs.

 **Key inputs to Job submission**